isabelhazan/sitev2/content/posts/decision-making.md

 ---
-title: "the power of decision-Making: my journey finding an internship in asia"
+title: "the power of decision-making: my journey finding an internship in asia"
 description: "grit, entrepreneurship, asia"
 date: "2019-05-27"
 draft: false
 ---
-### The power of decision-Making: my journey finding an internship in asia

 So I’m here.
 I’m finally here.
 Singapore, Singapore (yes, it’s a city and a country).
 May 23rd, 2019.